SDINAHET/betty_install/README.md

 2. Install the Betty style checker with:

+Set up Betty with a symbolic link
 ```bash
 sudo ./install.sh
 ```

 3. Use the following commands to check your files:

+Once installed, you can check your files by running:
 ```bash
 betty <filename.c>
 ```